 Collectible crested cacti on display at a nursery

 Membership in the Cactus & Succulent Society of America (CSSA), founded in 1929, is at an all-time high.
-Longtime members of CSSA clubs nationwide seem bemused by the surging interest in succulents as landscape plants.
+Longtime members of CSSA clubs nationwide seem bemused by the growing interest in succulents as landscape plants.
 But then, members are collectors.
 Clubs host shows and award trophies to rare, perfectly grown potted specimens.
 These widespread events are open to the public and free, so they’re often where people see exotic succulents first and in the flesh.

 Large cacti that are spherical, cylindrical or jointed are popping up far from their native desert Southwest.
-Forward-thinking California landscape designers are creating focal-point beds consisting of rocks of all sizes (another trend) and dramatic succulents with translucent spines.
+Forward-thinking California landscape designers are creating focal-point beds consisting of rocks of all sizes (another trend) and with dramatic succulents with translucent spines.
 These living sculptures, breathtaking when haloed by early morning or late afternoon sun, require no irrigation other than rainfall.

 You needn’t live in a hot climate to grow cacti in-ground.
 On page 112 of the second edition of Designing with Succulents, I share this good news: “More than fifty types of Opuntia and a dozen varieties of Echinocereus will grow where temperatures drop below 0 degrees F, according to members of the Ottawa Cactus Club, who have grown and tested them in their gardens.”